Can Chiropractors Treat Sciatic Nerve Pain?

 Physical therapy and exercises

-Performing certain stretches and exercises can help with Sciatica pain by reducing inflammation, increasing flexibility, and strengthening the muscles that surround your spine and give it the support it needs to protect your back naturally.
+Performing physical therapy, including certain stretches and exercises, can help with Sciatica pain by reducing inflammation, increasing flexibility, and strengthening the muscles that surround your spine and give it the support it needs to protect your back naturally.
+Physical therapy and exercise will increase blood flow to the affected disc and nerve.
+In turn, this helps the body get rid of the chemicals causing your pain and inflammation.

 In the most severe cases, surgery may be recommended.
 Before you make that life-altering decision, make sure to exhaust all other efforts.
 Often, spinal decompression therapies are the final option before surgery and your Sciatica pain may stop there and be resolved.